 To compensate for PAM changes in infiltration, adjustments in flow rates, time of set, and tillage practices should be considered.

-Adjustment from maximum PAM rates and volumes should be considered so long as no visible erosion occurs.
+An adjustment from maximum PAM rates and volumes should be considered so long as no visible erosion occurs.

 Secondary applications on undisturbed soil may be needed in surface irrigation when sediment or erosion is noted.

 Sprinkler systems will likely need multiple applications to achieve a significant erosion reduction.

 For sprinkler systems, before and after injecting concentrated liquid PAM (30 to 50% active ingredient) into sprinkler irrigation systems, it is a good practice to pump a surfactant (crop oil) through the injection system (pump, tubing, valves, etc.).
 Surfactants provide a buffer between

 PAM and water so non-flowing PAM does not contact water and form a gelatinous mass that can plug valves and tubing.